What is Pupil Premium?

 Main barriers to achievement for Pupil Premium children at Pool Hayes Primary

 Following the extended closure of school in the previous academic year, due to the COVID-19 pandemic, all of our pupils face a unique set of challenges.
 However, it is generally accepted that for pupils from economically disadvantaged backgrounds, those challenges will be exacerbated.
 Research undertaken in a number of schools nationally, by the Education Endowment Foundation, suggests three main implications for disadvantaged pupils following school closures:-

 * School closures are likely to reverse progress made to narrow the gap in the last decade.

 * Supporting effective remote learning will mitigate the extent to which the gap widens.

 * Sustained support will be needed to help disadvantaged pupils catch up.

-Whilst we recognise that each child is unique, some of the main barriers to achievement that our pupil premium children face are:
+More specifically to Pool Hayes Primary, the main barriers to achievement that our Pupil Premium children face are:

-We aim to tackle these barriers by focusing resources, teaching, support and interventions to accelerate progress and to reduce the attainment gap between Pupil Premium and non-pupil premium children.
-We will also provide pupil premium children with a high quality learning environment and after school opportunities to complete homework and other learning activities.
+We aim to tackle these barriers by focusing resources, teaching, support and interventions to accelerate progress and reduce the attainment gap between Pupil Premium and non-pupil premium children and to provide them with a high quality learning environment.
 We will continue to provide a range of opportunities – both formal and informal – for parents or carers of Pupil Premium pupils to engage with the school and to support their children with their learning.